The Common Way of Pedaling

 Since LPP is a derivative of the Pro technique, the large majority of the pedaling action of the feet of the LPP cyclists and 100% of the body stabilization and aerodynamics are identical to those of an Elite /Pro cyclist.
 The only thing that separates both techniques is the slight drop of the heel of the descending foot of the Elite/Pro cyclists, as they perform the push down and sweep of the pedals.
-Both LPP and the Elite/Pro technique the same tempo sweet spot (90 t0 110 rpm).
-Finally, within its performance envelope, LPP delivers a slightly higher efficiency for power generation than the Elite/Pro technique.
+The performance LPP variant and the Elite/Pro technique have the same tempo sweet spot (90 t0 110 rpm).
+Finally, due to its inherent mechanical efficiency and kinetic energy generation, performance LPP delivers a higher efficiency for power production on the saddle than the Elite/Pro technique.

 With LPP, 13 muscles including the Abs group, are activated during the lifting process.
 This causes a better distribution of the pedaling load with absolutely no utilization or burning of the pushing muscles.
 This is especially useful on a triathlon, where you completely rest the Quads after the swim stage and use them again during the running stage.